Legacy & History

 We’re on a MISSION

-To preserve, promote and enhance the outstanding natural beauty, ecological vitality, and cultural distinctiveness of the Blue Ridge region including surrounding scenic landscape, thereby preserving it for future generations.
+FRIENDS of the Blue Ridge helps preserve, promote, and enhance the outstanding natural beauty, ecological vitality, and cultural distinctiveness of the Blue Ridge region.

 Many People Share our Passion